Will mail, packages be delivered on Good Friday, Easter weekend?

 Amazon also does not recognize Easter as a holiday for employees, according to the company’s website.

-On Good Friday, FedEx Ground, Home Delivery and Ground Economy are all open, but Express and Freight Delivery may have modified service.
+On Good Friday, FedEx Ground, Home Delivery, and Ground Economy are all open, but Express and Freight Delivery may have modified services.

 On Easter Sunday, only FedEx Home Delivery will be operating.